pnjlavtech/terragrunt-infrastructure-live/README.md

 # Example infrastructure-live for Terragrunt

-This repo, along with the [terragrunt-infrastructure-modules-example repo](https://github.com/pnjlavtech/terragrunt-infrastructure-modules), show an example file/folder structure you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your [Terraform](https://www.terraform.io) and [OpenTofu](https://opentofu.org/) code DRY.
+This repo, along with the [terragrunt-infrastructure-modules](https://github.com/pnjlavtech/terragrunt-infrastructure-modules), show an example file/folder structure you can use with [Terragrunt](https://github.com/gruntwork-io/terragrunt) to keep your
+[Terraform](https://www.terraform.io) code DRY.
 For background information, check out the [Keep your code DRY](https://github.com/gruntwork-io/terragrunt#keep-your-terraform-code-dry) section of the Terragrunt documentation.

-This repo shows an example of how to use the modules from the `terragrunt-infrastructure-modules-example` repo to deploy an Auto Scaling Group (ASG) and a MySQL DB across three environments (qa, stage, prod) and two AWS accounts (non-prod, prod), all with minimal duplication of code.
-That's because there is just a single copy of the code, defined in the `terragrunt-infrastructure-modules-example` repo, and in this repo, we solely define `terragrunt.hcl` files that reference that code (at a specific version, too!) and fill in variables specific to each environment.
+This repo shows an example of how to use the modules from the `terragrunt-infrastructure-modules` repo to deploy infra (vpc, eks, iam and argocd) across three environments (qa, stage, prod) and two AWS accounts (non-prod, prod), all with minimal duplication of code.
+That's because there is just a single copy of the code, defined in the `terragrunt-infrastructure-modules` repo, and in this repo, we solely define `terragrunt.hcl` files that reference that code (at a specific version, too!) and fill in variables specific to each environment.